 Destiny 2 classes and powers

 Destiny has three classes that roughly conform to the classic Warrior, Mage, Rogue stereotypes: Titan, Warlock, and Hunter.
-Each class also has specialisations, or subclasses - we've seen six so far, but many players are confident the game will launch with nine.
+Each class also has specialisations, or subclasses – nine in total.

 The new subclasses are the Titan Sentinel, the Warlock Dawnblade, and the Hunter Arcstrider.
 Each has an elemental affiliation (Sentinels are Void elemental, Dawnblades are Solar, and Arcstriders are Arc).
 They join the returning Hunter Gunslinger, Titan Striker, and Warlock Voidwalker, the original three subclasses.